schalowj/panopticon/README.md

 # Panopticon v1.0 ALPHA
-A HTML-based IDS alert visualization tool
+A HTML5-based IDS alert visualization tool

 **A note from the author:**
 > The 'ALPHA' designator should be a hint that this code, though working,